Geometric recursion: Relation to topological recursion

 applying the Laplace transform to \eqref{omigyngufybgub} gives the following relation between Eynard--Orantin multidifferentials and the TR amplitudes $V\Omega_{g,n}$

 where we used the pairing in $\mathcal{A}$ for each of the $n$ tensor factors.

-We recognize by comparing \eqref{thetwistng} to \cite[Section 4.1]{TRABCD} or \cite[Section 1.5]{TRlecture} that the twisting by $f$ corresponds to a certain change of polarization, therefore to a shift of $\omega_{0,2}$; from the precise relation between the $u$s and the choice of $\omega_{0,2}$ in \cite[Section 9]{TRABCD}, we find from \eqref{uyeah} that the twisting amounts to adding to $\omega_{0,2}$ the symmetric holomorphic bidifferential
+We recognise by comparing \eqref{thetwistng} to \cite[Section 4.1]{TRABCD} or \cite[Section 1.5]{TRlecture} that the twisting by $f$ corresponds to a certain change of polarisation, therefore to a shift of $\omega_{0,2}$; from the precise relation between the $u$s and the choice of $\omega_{0,2}$ in \cite[Section 9]{TRABCD}, we find from \eqref{uyeah} that the twisting amounts to adding to $\omega_{0,2}$ the symmetric holomorphic bidifferential

 defined locally near $\mathfrak{r}^2 \subset S^2$.

 \textsc{Relation with Givental group action --} The operation of twisting is in fact known in another context.
 Sums over stable graphs describe the action of the $R$ element of the symplectic loop group on correlation functions of cohomological field theories introduced by Givental \cite{FSZ,Givental}.
 There, one considers a Frobenius algebra $\mathcal{A}$ and a formal series $R \in {\rm End}(\mathcal{A})[[t]]$ such that $R(t) = {\rm id}_{\mathcal{A}} + O(t)$ and $R(t)R^{{\rm T}}(-t) = {\rm Id}$, and defines\footnote{The Givental group action is usually formulated in the basis such that the index $d$ is directly coupled to the insertion of $\psi^{d}$ without prefactor.
 As one can check by comparing with Theorem~\ref{IntPsi}, this basis is $\tfrac{\ell^{2d}}{2^{d}d!}$ in the $\ell$-variable, hence after Laplace transform $\frac{(2d + 1)!!\dd \zeta}{\zeta^{2d + 2}}$ in the $\zeta$-variable.
 This explains the $(2d + 1)!!$ factors appearing in \eqref{IRD}.} $u_{a,b} \in {\rm Sym}^2(\mathcal{A})$ by